kishnendu/Business-Analytics/README.md

 # Business-Analytics
 ![img](https://github.com/kishnendu/Business-Analytics/blob/main/Business-Intelligence-and-Analytics-1080x675.jpeg)

-Welcome to my Data Science Projects Repository!
-This repository contains a collection of my data science projects, showcasing my skills and expertise in the field.
+Welcome to my Buisness Analytics Projects Repository!
+This repository contains a collection of my various projects, showcasing my skills and expertise in the field.
 Each project demonstrates different aspects of data analysis, machine learning, and visualization.

 ### GitHub Page